Bahrain to study restrictions on VoIP services

 Competition is fierce among Bahrain's three mobile operators and about 10 internet providers, facilitated by the most pro-consumer regulator in the Gulf, with the surging use of Internet-based communications tools adding further pressure on earnings.

-Former monopoly Bahrain Telecommunications Co (Batelco) BTEL.BH has reported declining profits in 11 quarters out of 12.
-Zain Bahrain, a unit of Kuwait's Zain (ZAIN.KW), said its first-quarter net income fell 32 percent from a year earlier.
+Former monopoly Bahrain Telecommunications Co (Batelco) has reported declining profits in 11 quarters out of 12.
+Zain Bahrain, a unit of Kuwait's Zain, said its first-quarter net income fell 32 percent from a year earlier.

 But operators have not asked the regulator to restrict VoIP access, Sheikh Fawaz said.